 How to Be a New Age Freak on a Budget

 Confession: I’m one spiritual lady.
-A vegetarian/proud Leo-with-a-Leo-rising/Berkeley girl whose step-mom is a psychic, I’ve downward-dogged with the best of ‘em.
+As a vegetarian/proud Leo-with-a-Leo-rising/Berkeley girl whose step-mom is a psychic, I’ve downward-dogged with the best of ‘em.
 When I’m not frantically phoning my second mom to find out why that Scorpio I went out with hasn’t called, I’m reading about 2012, attempting to understand Qigong, or trying to scrape up enough cash to build my healing crystal collection.
 You see, the problem is in that last part– being a New Age freak can get pricey.
 What you save in not shampooing your hair, you make up for in yoga classes, macrobiotic food, and trips to the Mayan Ruins.
 Because of this, I’ve had to be resourceful when infusing some Berzerkeley living into my Brooklyn existence.
 Luckily, I’ve discovered a few ways to get Zen without getting financially zonked.

 First of all, I try to nama-stay away from expensive yoga classes.
 Even cheap sessions can run about $12 a pop, which really takes a chunk out of my healing crystal savings.
 Instead, I sweat it out in a crowded room of college students at Yoga to the People (ignore the pathetic fact that, at 25, I am on the same level of brokeness as people who sleep in dorm bunk beds, under Che posters purchased at the campus bookstore).
 Yoga to the People has saved my sanity, as well as my mildly-scoliotic posture.
 Sure, it’s mat-to-mat crowded, but the instructors are really good, and you can’t beat the price because it’s donation-based.
 Besides, peace comes from within, so who cares if your neighbor’s sweat might drip onto your mat (that is gross, but we all have different thresholds when it comes to other people’s bodily fluids, right?)?
 Get close; make a new pal!